Team-Eight/sthlm-commuter/docs/SearchFunction.md

 ## Reverse
 While at the Search page there are two different reverses, one which is located in the PlannerFragment AKA frontpage of search, and one which is located in the RoutesActivity AKA second searchpage.

-This is the first reverse button/function which is loactade in the PlannerFragment AKA Frontpage of search.
+This is the first reverse button/function which is located in the PlannerFragment AKA Frontpage of search.
 The button is R.id.reverse_start_end
 ```
 public class PlannerFragment{
     public void initViews() {